mahabalaraju/system-design-notes/AWS_Certified_Developer.md

 these policies define teh persmissions of the users
 In aws you apply the least privilege principle : don't give more permissions than a user needs

-IAM policies inheritance
+IAM policies

-group policy: will apply for all the developers. they will inherit that.
+inline policy : for single person group policy: will apply for all the developers. they will inherit that.
               Even if the same person is in other group he'll also get the access of other

+IAM policies structure

+consists of
+version : poliy language version, always include "2012-10-17" Id : an indentifier for the policy(optional)
+statement: one or more individual statements(required)

+statements consists of :
+sid: an identifier for the statement(optional)
+effect: wheather the statement allows or denies access(allow, deny)
+principal: accoutn/ user / role to which this policy applied to
+action: list of actions this policy allows or denies resource : list of resources to which the actions applied to condition : conditions for when this policy is in effect(optional)

 test-developer :  https://115154236565.signin.aws.amazon.com/console
 username       : test-developer